-The school’s associate degree in Associate in Applied Science (AAS) in Airline Operations is designed to prepare each student with the basic skills required to handle the many facets of airline operations, while being fully compliant with the FAA regulations.
+The school’s associate degree in Associate in Applied Science (AAS) in Airline Operations is designed to prepare each student with the basic skills required to handle the many facets of airline operations while being fully compliant with FAA regulations.

-Besides gaining the fundamental airline operation acumen, graduates also emerge with interpersonal strong skills in customer service, time management, professional ethics.
+Besides gaining fundamental airline operation acumen, graduates also emerge with strong interpersonal skills in customer service, time management, and professional ethics.

 Created by Comair Airlines, this flight academy is now owned by Delta Connections.
 It was established in 1989 as a flight school and has since been considered one of the leading institutions for pilot training.
 They have produced top first officer candidates for several regional airlines.
 This academy has 73 aircraft in its fleet, and most of its graduates are now employed in over 30 airlines.

-Originally, LFA is a flight school that offered pilot training.
+Originally, LFA was a flight school that offered pilot training.
 Over time, they began to offer bachelor’s and associate degree programs via joint partnerships with Broward College, Jacksonville University, and San Jacinto College.